open-telemetry/opentelemetry-specification/semantic-conventions.md

 Given an inbound request for a route (e.g. `"/users/:userID?"` the `name` attribute of the span SHOULD be set to this route.

-If the route can not be determined, the `name` attribute CAN be set to the [RFC 3986 URI](https://www.ietf.org/rfc/rfc3986.txt) path value.
+If the route can not be determined, the `name` attribute MUST be set to the [RFC 3986 URI](https://www.ietf.org/rfc/rfc3986.txt) path value.

 If a framework can identify a value that represents the identity of the request and has a lower cardinality than the URI path or route, this value MUST be used for the span name instead.